raiden-network/webui/README.md

-# Helper guide to install and test the Raiden UI
+# Raiden WebUI

-* Once you come in the `raiden/ui/web/` folder please run
+* To install the dependencies please run.

 > **npm install**.